rggassner/gassnerZabbixScripts/arpMonitoring/README.md

 This script activelly scans arp and sends to zabbix server using zabbix_sender.

-arp-scan should be installed and interfaces variable should be configured for your environment.
+# Installing on monitoring host:

+- Install arp-scan
+- Install zabbix-sender
+- Install and configure zabbix-agent
+- Configure "interfaces" variable in arpMonitoring.sh
-You will want to run every 10 minutes or so, using crontab.
+- Set crontab to run the arpMonitoring.sh every ten minutes or so.

-First run(s) might not populate data, since LLD items are still beeing created in zabbix server.
+# Configurations on Zabbix-Server:

+- Import Template ARP Monitoring.xml into the templates
+- Associate the template with the host that will monitor arp.

+Run some times manually so Zabbix will create the LLD items and start populating them.

 With the script and template, you will be able to:
  - Detect newly connected devices on the network.